Braxton2719/SSWP_lab4/README.md

     -> Also need to create option for deciding if a user is sure they want the class they selected<br>
 6th Commit - Added functionality to allow a user to decide if they want to keep the class they selected<br>
-    -> decided that I'll let the ability score allocation be in a separate function
+    -> decided that I'll let the ability score allocation be in a separate function 7th Commit - Added as_allocation() to allocate ability scores from standard array